pbouda/brummbeere/doc/raspi.rst

    $ make

-Good luck and have fun with Die Hummbeere!
+Good luck and have fun with Die Brummbeere!